This document provides an overview of how each component in Serve works.

 How does Serve handle fault tolerance?¶

 Machine errors and faults will be handled by Ray.
 Serve utilizes the actor reconstruction capability.
 For example, when a machine hosting any of the actors crashes, those actors will be automatically restarted on another available machine.
 All data in the Controller (routing policies, backend configurations, etc) is checkpointed to the Ray.
-Transient data in the router and the worker replica (like network connections and internal request queues) will be lost upon failure.
+Transient data in the router and the replica (like network connections and internal request queues) will be lost upon failure.

 How does Serve ensure horizontal scalability and availability?¶